JustCati/PotholeSegmentation/README.md

 # PotholeSegmentation

 ## Introduction
-Istance segmentation of images depicting road potholes using MASK-RCNN.
+Implementation of the Mask R-CNN archi- tecture for the task of road pothole istance segmentation.
+The model is able to achieve good performance on the task, also an analysis of the results obtained on the dataset used for the experiments is shown: results show that the main restriction is the lack of a large well labelled dataset and the ambiguity of the definition of pothole itself.

-[TODO] The same model is subsequently applied to street videos, offline, frame by frame, with the aim of promptly detecting the presence of potholes.
+The model achieve an mAP of 50% on the test set for the segmentation task and an mAP of 55% for the bounding box regression task.

 ## Screenshots
 ![Screenshot](results/Demo_1.png)